 The potential for watershed restoration on privately owned lands would be limited as these types of projects require full control of the land and its uses to be successful.
-A Sella Bay watershed restoration project was proposed as compensatory mitigation for coral loss at Kilo Wharf.
-Because land use was not totally controlled and management agreements could not be concluded, the project had to be moved to Cetti Bay.
-It may be possible, however, to have a combination of reforestation/aforestation on some smaller scale when done in conjunction with watershed restoration project on Navy-owned or GovGuam lands, artificial reef installation within Apra Harbor or other areas, and/or riparian enhancement that would benefit fish, corals, and other marine organisms.
+A Cetti Bay watershed restoration project was attempted as compensatory mitigation for coral loss at Kilo Wharf.
+Because land use was not totally controlled and management agreements could not be concluded, the project has not been successful.
+It may be possible, however, to have a combination of reforestation/aforestation on some smaller scale when done in conjunction with watershed restoration project on Navy-owned lands, artificial reef installation within Apra Harbor or other areas, and/or riparian enhancement that would benefit fish, corals, and other marine organisms.